OS X Mavericks: Removed functionality

 The Open Transport API has been removed.
 USB syncing of calendar, contacts and other information to iOS devices has been removed, instead requiring the use of iCloud.
 QuickTime 10 no longer supports many older video codecs and converts them to the ProRes format when opened.
 Older video codecs cannot be viewed in Quick Look.
 Apple also removed the ability to sync mobile iCloud Notes if iOS devices were upgraded from iOS 8 to iOS 9, effectively forcing all Mavericks users to update or upgrade their computers.

 Reception

 OS X Mavericks has received mixed reviews.

 One complaint is that Apple removed the local sync services, which forces users to get iCloud to sync iOS devices with the desktop OS.
-However, this feature has since returned in the 10.9.3 and ITunes 11.2 updates.
+However, this feature has since returned in the 10.9.3 and iTunes 11.2 updates.

-The Verge stated that OS X Mavericks was “a gentle evolution of the Mac operating system”.
+The Verge stated that OS X Mavericks was "a gentle evolution of the Mac operating system".

+CNET generalized OS X Mavericks as a "solid foundation" to OS X, lacking new features but praised it as a free update that incorporates additional iOS features.
+Criticism was brought to the insufficient updates to existing applications.